choojs/choo-website/content/reference/routing.md

 4. We mount the application on the DOM.
 If someone now clicks the link that's rendered in `/`, it will be handled by the fallback route.

-## Query Strings
+## Querystrings
 Sometimes you want to encode some meta information in a URL.
-For example some form of token, or link to who referred you.
-This is often done by using query strings.
-- what are querystrings
-- how are they done in Choo
+This is often done with querystrings.
+Querystrings look somewhat like this:
+`?foo=bar&bin=baz`.
+This querystring contains two pairs: `foo=bar` and `bin=baz`.

+While using querystrings is great for urls, when you want to use them in a project, you'll probably want to convert them to an Object first.
+Choo does this for you when urls are updated, and exposes the querystring pairs as `state.query`.

+So `?foo=bar&bin=baz` would be exposed as `state.query.foo` and `state.query.bin`.

 ## Dynamic routing
 Sometimes there will be pages that have the same layout, but different data.